The 14 Best Beaches Near Merida, Mexico: Distances, Map + Local Tips

 Again, there are no beach facilities, just plain sand and emerald water, usually all for yourself.

-If you want the comfort of the beach club and all its facilities, here you have it.
-Komo Komo Beach Club is an upscale spot where you can also spend a few nights in their luxury apartment.
+If you want the comfort of a beach club and all its facilities, here you have it.
+Kokomo Club de Playa is an upscale spot where you can also spend a few nights in their luxury apartment.
 It was actually the only one I found.
 Please correct me if I am wrong.

 Xcambó Mayan Ruins

-If you love local history, you should make a stop and visit the Mayan ruin of Xcambo‘, one of the most underrated archeological sites.
+If you love local history, you should make a stop and visit the Mayan ruins of Xcambó, one of the most underrated archeological sites.
 It’s only 75 MXN (4 USD), and you will most probably find yourself alone among the ancient Mayan ruins.

 They organize tours around the lagoon in small boats to spot the local fauna, including crocodiles.
 Very affordable and worth it.